We've talked about capabilities. We've talked about jobs. But what if the very foundation we've built the workforce on needs to be reimagined?

 In this episode, Reejig CEO Siobhan Savage sits down with Amy Wilson.
 Amy is a former Product Strategy leader at SAP SuccessFactors and Workday.
 She is now Product Strategy Advisor at Reejig.
 Together they explore the messy, urgent, and exciting business of reinventing how work works.

 With decades shaping the biggest platforms in enterprise AI infrastructure, Amy brings a rare vantage point.
 She's seen where enterprise gets stuck.
 She knows why tech often misses the mark.
-And she knows how we can redesign from the inside out.
-What follows is a brutally honest, insight-rich conversation about the real roadblocks to workforce redesign.
+And she knows how to redesign from the inside out.

-Skills aren't predictive.
+Capabilities aren't predictive.
 They reflect the past, not the future.

 Job postings and resumes tell us what was trending years ago.
 To make better decisions, we need a real-time view of work.
 What's being done?
 What's changing?